VinayM1/Fake-News-Detector-Streamlit-App/README.md

 streamlit: The innovative open-source framework used to build the interactive, attractive, and easily deployable web application with minimal code.

-joblib: A set of tools to provide lightweight pipelining in Python, primarily used here for efficient saving and loading of the trained machine learning model and TF-IDF vectorizer, enabling quick predictions without retraining.
+joblib: Employed for efficient saving and loading of the trained machine learning model and TF-IDF vectorizer, enabling quick predictions without retraining.

 Setup and Run Locally 💻
 Follow these steps to get a local copy of the project up and running on your machine.